savsmith/idb/TechnicalDocument.md

 ### Reviews
 Reviews are opinions left behind users to either praise or criticise a book.
 This model is useful to the user in that they can decide whether a novel is worth their time and money based on the opinions that others have on a book.
 Each instance of a review includes the attributes of user, review, rating, spoiler_flag, date_added, book, and author.
 The book for a review can be identified by an image as the multimedia for our review page.
 The large image of the book title makes the context of the page easier to read as a whole.
 The reviews model is connected to the author and the book models.

+# Filtering and Sorting

+In order to add sorting functionality to our model pages, we defined and implemented JavaScript sort functions unique to each one of our models.
+For books, authors, and series, we implemented sort functions that would sort (ascending/descending) all of the instances displayed for each model based on their names in the alphabetical order.
+For the reviews, we implemented sort functions based on the rating in each review since that would be more practical than sorting the reviews based on the users' names.

+for implementing the filtering functionality we had to add the filter buttons provided to the users dynamically since the filter functions had to be unique to each model.
+As a result, we implemented the filter methods unique to each model and the filter functionality.
+For instance, for books, we added filter functions that would show only top rated books or only books that are part of a series, and for authors, we provided a filter function that would go through all of the author's book and find the averge rating of that author's books to display only top rated authors.
+For series, we have filter methods that display series with a low or high number of volumes, and for reviews, we have filters that would display low or high rated reviews only.

 # Tools